Wrapping Hot and Cold Foods – Can Butter Paper Handle Both?

 Butter paper is most effective when used to wrap hot foods, usually for a period of 2 to 4 hours, making it excellent for orders that will be picked up and eaten immediately.

-In refrigerating cold foods, butter paper should always be paired with a box or an outer container when refrigerating.
+In refrigerating cold foods, butter paper should always be paired with a box or an outer container.
 Using just butter paper alone is not an airtight seal, so it could lead to drying out of food or even picking up scents from the fridge.
 Using butter paper correctly can preserve refrigerated foods for as long as 24 hours.

 Reactions of Butter Paper with Change in Temperature